 If the Library does not own a standard then please use DartDoc to request a copy.

-Use the Left Menu and choose the "Standards Document" form under New Request.
+Use the Left Menu in DartDoc to choose the "Book" form under New Request.

 “A Standard is a published document which sets out specifications and procedures designed to ensure that a material, product, method or service is fit for its purpose and consistently performs in the way it was intended.
 Standards establish a common language, which defines quality and establishes safety criteria.” (from Standards Australia.)